WalkingPal/walking-pal-web/.docs/PROJECT-STRUCTURE.md

 │   │   ├── utils/ #miscellaneous utilities used by endpoints
 │   │   └── index.pg.ts #root (/) endpoint handler
 │   ├── page-name1/
-│   │   ├── components/ #local components (used inside page-name1/ only)
+│   │   ├── components/ #local components (used by PageName1 page only)
 │   │   │   ├── LocalComponent1/
 │   │   │   │   ├── LocalComponent1.tsx #component file names are in PascalCase
 │   │   │   │   ├── local-component.module.scss #SCSS file names are in kebab-case
 │   │   │   │   └── index.ts #re-exports the React component from LocalComponent.tsx
 │   │   │   └── LocalComponent2/
-│   │   ├── page-name1.module.scss #this single SCSS file is used by all the local components in page-name1/ │   │   ├── PageName1.tsx #page-name1/ component
+│   │   ├── page-name1.module.scss #this single SCSS file is used by all local components in the page │   │   ├── PageName1.tsx #PageName1 component
-│   │   ├── index.pg.ts #re-exports page-name1/ component (PageName1.tsx) as a "default export"
+│   │   ├── index.pg.ts #re-exports PageName1 component as a "default export"
-│   │   └── hooks/ #local custom hooks (used by page-name1/ only)
+│   │   └── hooks/ #contains local custom hooks (used by PageName1 page only)
 │   ├── page-name2/
 │   ├── _app.pg.ts #walking-pal-web's root App component
 │   ├── _document.pg.ts #ref- https://nextjs.org/docs/advanced-features/custom-document
-│   ├── _global.scsss #rarely used global styles
+│   ├── _global.scsss #contains global styles.
+(Rarely used)
 │   └── 404.pg.ts #custom 404 error page
 ├── public/ #do not add or edit any files inside this ├── theme/